 • enable it to provide employee and retiree health benefits independent of the federal healthcare system;

-• create a defined contribution-only retirement program for employees hired in the future;
+• create a defined contribution-only retirement program for employees hired in the future; and

 • develop a more streamlined governance model to aid in faster decision-making.